sshaar08/pytest-mozwebqa/README.md

       --chromepath=path    path to the google chrome driver executable.
       --chromeopts=str     json string of google chrome options to set (webdriver).
       --firefoxpath=path   path to the target firefox binary.
-      --firefoxpref=str    json string of firefox preferences to set (webdriver).
+      --firefoxpref=str    firefox preference name and value to set in format "name:value" (webdriver).
       --profilepath=path   path to the firefox profile directory (webdriver).
       --extension=path     path to browser extension to install (webdriver).
       --operapath=path     path to the opera driver.